georkara/BaleUAVision/README.md

           ├── Hay bales 1
-              ├── Hay-bales-1-YOLO  # folder which contains YOLO formated txt files ├── images            # folder which contains images with prefixes ├── classes           # txt files which contains the name of the class ├── Hay-bales-1-COCO  # json file which is for COCO format ├── Hay-bales-1-CSV   # classic csv file for CSV format ├── Hay-bales-1-JSON  # json file for JSON format
+              ├── Hay-bales-1-YOLO  # folder which contains YOLO formated txt files ├── images            # folder which contains images with prefixes ├── classes           # txt file which contains the name of the class ├── Hay-bales-1-COCO  # json file which is for COCO format ├── Hay-bales-1-CSV   # classic csv file for CSV format ├── Hay-bales-1-JSON  # json file for JSON format